 In this edition of Ranked, we’re looking at the films of Warner Animation Group, one of Disney’s biggest rivals in the animated feature market, and ranking each of the studio’s 6 animated feature releases from worst to best in terms of artistic merit, critical reception and public perception.

 Why don’t you let us know your thoughts/order in the comments?
-Alternatively, tweet us!
+You’re also more than welcome tweet us!

 Worldwide Box Office: $123.1million